aoztrk82/Control-My-PC/README.md

  1. Media Controls(Volume Up/Down/Mute, Playback Buttons)
  2. Arrow Keys
+ 3. Mouse Control
+ 4. Text type
+ 5. Url Open
+ 6. 'F' for Fullscreen
- 3. Hotspot On/Off
+ 7. Hotspot On/Off
- 4. Youtube Music
+ 8. Youtube Music
- 5. Pc Power Controls (Shotdown/Sleep/Restart)
+ 9. Pc Power Controls (Shotdown/Sleep/Restart)

 ## Usage
  You can use app with 2 ways one in Virtual Environment and other one is native usage.